 Yarn over again.
 While your hook is inserted in your stitch time for another yarn over.
 Using your hook pull your yarn back through the stitch.
 You should now have three loops on your crochet hook.

 Final step.
-Yarn over your crochet hook again, and this time pull the working yarn through all three loops to complete your first half double crochet.
+Yarn over your crochet hook again, and this time pull the working yarn through all three loops to complete your first half treble crochet.
 You did it!